lsst-dm/dmtn-058/index.rst

 - Some light-weighted meta-data required for archiving or prompt processing will not be provided by the telemetry emanating from SCS or configuration files.
-If this kind of addtional data is needed, we plan to compute these on-the-fly and insert them to the headers.
-Examples of such cases are infornation regarding AIRMASS, NITE (as a string) and a default plate solution based on the telescope pointing.
+If this kind of additional data is needed, we plan to compute these on-the-fly and insert them to the headers.
+Examples of such cases are information regarding AIRMASS, NITE (as a string) and a default plate solution based on the telescope pointing.